One command. Transparent interception.

 Do I need JFrog Artifactory to use the Vulnetix Package Firewall?

 No. JFrog Curation gates packages entering Artifactory and Xray scans artefacts within the JFrog Platform.
-The Vulnetix Package Firewall is a standalone proxy in front of any package manager — no Artifactory required — and adds end-of-life and exploit-intelligence policies plus Safe Harbour autofix, free for Go and Arch/AUR.
+The Vulnetix Package Firewall is a standalone proxy in front of any package manager, with no Artifactory required, and adds end-of-life and exploit-intelligence policies plus Safe Harbour autofix, free for Go and Arch/AUR.

 How does Vulnetix compare to DevGuard?